DevExpress/devextreme-documentation/concepts/05 Widgets/List/05 Customize Item Appearance.md

 ---

-If you need a more flexible solution, define a custom template for widget items.
+If you need a more flexible solution, define a custom template for UI component items.
 For Angular, AngularJS, and Knockout apps, DevExtreme provides the [dxTemplate](/api-reference/10%20UI%20Widgets/Markup%20Components/dxTemplate '/Documentation/ApiReference/UI_Widgets/Markup_Components/dxTemplate/') markup component.
 The following code shows how to use **dxTemplate** to define a template for **List** items.

 ---